What does 'plumb' mean? What is a 'router'!?

 A hexagon and L shaped key, available in metric or imperial sizes.
 Used for tightening 'Allen' screws/nuts bolts

-A motif or carving/moulding that has been worked separately and then applied, rather than being cut/fashioned in situ.
+A motif or carving/molding that has been worked separately and then applied, rather than being cut/fashioned in situ.

 The spindle or shaft on a machine that turns blades or other cutting wheels.